 Hispanic Club: This is an organization for people who are Hispanic OR for people who appreciate the Hispanic culture.
 The brand new, yet unnamed Hispanic/Latino Club at UCHS is not only for Hispanic students or students taking a Spanish class but for anyone who would like to enhance their cultural awareness.
 Another great aspect of this club is you get a chance to meet new people, make friends…and learn a little Spanish too!

 HOSA: Future Health Professionals is an organization for students who are interested in a possible career in the medical field.
 We have guest speakers, volunteer in the community, and take field trips to medical-related facilities.
 Compete at the state conference in the spring.
 Membership dues are $15, which cover state and national dues.

 Key Club: a student-led high school organization in which the members make the world a better place through various volunteering projects in their community.
 In doing so, they grow as useful citizens and leaders by answering the call to lead, summoning the courage to engage and developing the heart to serve.
-Meets every 4th Tuesday of the month in room 228.
-If you need more information, please contact Ms. Reed in room 228 or at 290-4209.
+Meets every 4th Tuesday of the month in the school Library.
+If you need more information, please contact Ms. Reed in the Library or at 314-290-4217.